vanjazeli/gulp-vanilla-starter/README.md

 - Make sure to open the root directory of this project and open a terminal of your choice inside it.
 - Run `npm install gulp gulp-cli -g` command to install gulp and gulp-cli globally.
 - Run `npm install` command to install all of the npm packages used in this starter.
+- Install "Prettier" extension inside of your code editor. (optional - read the formatting disclaimer below for more info)

 Your starter is ready for use.

+### Formatting disclaimer

+For the best formatting experience, it is highly recommended to install the "Prettier" extension inside of your code editor.
+This proves particularly beneficial in group projects, as it guarantees uniform code formatting across team members, thereby avoiding numerous unnecessary Git conflicts.
+The code formatting rules are standardized and enforced through the ".prettierrc" and ".prettierignore" files, ensuring consistency for all team members involved.
+If you don't wish to use this type of formatting, skip installing the "Prettier" extension and feel free to delete ".prettierrc" and ".prettierignore" files.

 ### Commands